 There are a number of new laws going into effect in 2020 in Illinois.
 The list below contains some of the biggest changes our state will see, which includes a number of new employment laws.
-At Krzak Rundio Law Group, we pride ourselves on ensuring our clients understand the laws that apply to their personal injury cases.
+At Krzak Rundio Gorman, Injury Attorneys, we pride ourselves on ensuring our clients understand the laws that apply to their personal injury cases.
 That’s why we educated ourselves on any and all new laws and amendments.

 Workplace Transparency Act

 Going into effect January 1, 2020, the Illinois Workplace Transparency Act will impose annual anti-harassment training and reporting requirements for Illinois employers.
 Additionally, there will be limitations on the use of confidentiality and arbitration provision in employment agreements.

 All employees are required to attend yearly sexual harassment prevention training.
 Employers can use model training issued by the Illinois Department of Humans Rights, or they can issue their own sexual harassment prevention training so long as it explains sexual harassment in a way that’s consistent with the Illinois Human Rights Act, contains examples of conduct considered to be harassment, summarizes relevant statutory provisions, and summarizes the responsibility of employers in regard to preventing harassment.

 With confidentiality and arbitration, employers cannot mandate arbitration of discrimination or harassment claims and they are not allowed to require current or prospective employees to waive any existing or future claims or rights regarding unlawful, discriminatory practices.

 To protect individuals from harassment and abuse at work, employers in the hospitality and casino industries will be required to equip employees with personal safety and notification devices when they’re working in a guestroom, restroom, or on a casino floor alone.
 Employers are also required to inform their employees about the protections against sexual harassment and discrimination.